bbkr/exodus/README.md

 ### Neutral tables

 Everything else.
 They must not be reachable from any client or context table through any relation.
-However there may be relations between them.
+However, there may be relations between them.
 So our neutral tables are: `anti_fraud_systems` and `blacklisted_credit_cards`.

 Neutral tables should be moved outside of shards.

 ### Checkpoint

-Take any tool that can visualize your database in form of diagram.
+Take any tool that can visualize your database in the form of a diagram.
 Print it and pin it on the wall.
 Then take markers in 3 different colors - each for every table type -  and start marking tables in your schema.

 If you have some tables not connected due to technical reasons (for example MySQL partitioned tables or TokuDB tables do not support foreign keys), draw this relation and assume it is there.

-If you are not certain about specific table leave it unmarked for now.
+If you are not certain about specific table, leave it unmarked for now.

 Done?
 Good :)

 ### Q&A

-***Q:*** Is it a good idea to cut all relations between client and context tables, so only two types - client and neutral - remain?
+***Q:*** Is it a good idea to cut all relations between client and context tables, so that only two types - client and neutral - remain?

 ***A:*** You will save a bit of work because no synchronization of context data across all shards will be required.
 But at the same time any analytics will be nearly impossible.
-For example even simple task to find which car was rented most times will require software script to do the join.
+For example, even simple task to find which car was rented the most times will require software script to do the join.
 Also there won't be any protection against software bugs, for example it will be possible to rent a car that does not even exist.

 There are two cases when converting context table to neutral table is justified: